 Planning out charging infrastructure

 Planning out the required charging infrastructure is one of the more difficult aspects of transitioning to electric vehicles.
-Questions regarding the optimal placement of stations, as well as how many and what type of stations you will need must all be answered to establish your EV charging needs.
+Where is the optimal placement of the stations?
+How many stations do you need?
+What type of stations do you need?
+All of these questions will need to be answered when you are establishing your EV charging needs.
 Check out our EV Charging Guide for a deeper dive into terms, costs and common mistakes to avoid.

 Also, it’s important that you reach out to your utility company early in your fleet electrification process.
 They will provide insight into any regulatory requirements or permits and will need to be made aware of your increased energy usage.
 Additionally, many utilities offer special electricity rates or other EV-related programs that you may be able to take advantage of.

 Incorporating EVs into your fleet means more than just replacing vehicles.
 In order to optimize operations, you will have to make some updates to your day-to-day procedures.
 This will include monitoring new data such as an EV’s state-of-charge, charging history and active charging status.
 You should also create new procedures, like a defined charging program, and provide training to your drivers so that the EVs are always ready for the next duty cycle.
 Your telematics solution should provide you with the ability to create custom alerts to help to notify the management team or the driver of specific situations, like when an EV is not charging when it is supposed to be, to help streamline these procedures.
 Refer to our Telematics RFP checklist to make sure you have an EV-ready solution.

 Considering your financing options

 When building your business case for adopting EVs, understanding the financial impact of adopting EVs will play an important role.
 There are various financing strategies to help reduce the upfront costs of acquiring both EVs and charging infrastructure.
 For example, you might consider operational leasing, where you can rent an EV without agreeing to purchase it after term completion or lease-purchase agreements.